 The International Energy Agency has projected that, in the absence of new actions, there will be one billion people lacking access to electricity in 2030.
-Most of those people live in remote communities world wide, far away from utility grid.
+Most of those people live in remote communities worldwide, far away from the utility grid.
 It is usually impractical or uneconomical to extend utility grid to those dispersed populated areas due to the prohibitive costs of constructing the network.
-Therefore, electrification of those communities is primarily covered by standalone diesel generators.
-However, problems from diesel based power supply, such as pollution and high fuel cost, have attracted extensive public consideration of locally available renewable energy (RE) resources to supply power.
-Advances in RE technologies and rise in cost of diesel make the RE systems becoming increasingly popular, notably in remote areas.
+Therefore, standalone diesel generators provide communities with their primary source of electricity.
+However, problems from a diesel-based power supply, such as pollution and high fuel cost, have attracted extensive public consideration of locally available renewable energy (RE) resources to supply power.
+Advances in RE technologies and rise in the price of diesel make the RE systems becoming increasingly popular, notably in remote areas.
 At the same time, some inter-related initiatives are also carried out to promote the RE utilization not only by the government but also the power supply companies.
 Recent studies suggest that a stand-alone RE system can provide a cost-effective alternative to the expensive grid extension or diesel electrification.

 Therefore, a diesel generator is included to make a hybrid RE and diesel system.
 The diesel generator provision can ramp up and down, to accommodate the intermittent output of RE.
-One advantage for including a diesel generator is the signiﬁcan’t decrease in storage capacity of the battery bank, the PV capacity and wind turbine (WT) capacity, hence reducing system cost and improving power supply reliability, whilst an optimal combination of PV, WT and batteries can limit the fuel consumption of the generator.
+One advantage for including a diesel generator is the significant decrease in storage capacity of the battery bank, the PV capacity and wind turbine (WT) capacity, hence reducing system cost and improving power supply reliability, while an optimal combination of PV, WT and batteries can limit the fuel consumption of the generator.